AI CODE REVIEW

 DORA-aligned org views

-Leaderboard by impact type (not LOC)
+Leaderboard by impact type

 As AI scales across engineering, leaders must separate speed that sticks from speed that breaks.
 Collaboration is changing; DORA 2024 reminds us reliability is non-negotiable; and research keeps repeating that AI delivers when it’s end-to-end and explainable.